pippim/pippim.github.io/programs/iothings.md

 #       Jan 31 2021: Switch from /tmp to /run/user/1000 (RAM).

 #       Mar 13 2023: New IP address 19 after power outage.

+#       Mar 26 2023: Change volume partial UTF-8 ticks from 4 to 8.

 # Sources: